Dress and Grooming

 - Oversized shirts (hand past hips) or overly baggy pants or shorts are not allowed.
 This includes trench coats.

 - Students may not wear boxers, PJ’s or other bed clothing as outerwear.

 - Appropriate undergarments must be worn at all times.

 - Girls may pierce ears only.
 Boys may not wear earrings.
 Students may not wear studs, nose rings, strings, or band aids to cover any piercing.
 No body piercing or bar piercing is allowed.
 Students are not permitted to gauge/plug ears.

 - No sunglasses (unless lightly tinted prescription) may be worn in the building.

 - Any noise making or distracting articles will not be allowed.

 - Belts must be worn in belt loops.

-- Clothing which has been punctured, torn, shredded, (i.e. holes in your pants – are not permitted) written on or which as a result of wear and tear has been rendered unkempt in appearance is prohibited.
+- Pants and jeans which has been punctured, torn, shredded, that results in exposure of skin or undergarment are not permitted, however; a patch or fabric is permissible behind the torn or shredded material.
+(A pocket is not considered the patch).
+Clothing written on or which, as a result of wear and tear, has been rendered unkempt in appearance is prohibited.